danhorst/danhorst/README.md

 ## Hi, I'm Dan :wave:

 I've been working in tech since 2007 as a full-stack web developer, engineering manager, and enterprise architect.
-I love building _resilient systems_, designing _great developer experiences_, and tackling _complex product challenges_.
+I love building _resilient systems_, designing _great developer experiences_, and tackling _complex product challenges_ where I can blend technical acumen with a deep appreciation for aesthetics to create balanced, refined solutions.

 ### I'm passionate about